 account based on trip length and traffic in the lanes.

 The I-15 Express Lanes have been nationally recognized for their innovative designs.
 They are the first section of a regional system of interconnected Express Lanes.
 Their highlights include: •

-• More than 20 access points that give travelers a wide range of options of where to enter or exit the lanes so they can easily reach their destinations.
+Five Direct Access Ramps (DARs) and 16 other access points that give travelers a wide range of options of where to enter or exit the lanes so they can easily reach their destinations.

 Access to motorists 24 hours a day, seven days a week, in both north and south directions.